Hukou Waterfalls

-The Hukou Waterfall (壶口瀑布 (壺口瀑布, Húkǒu Pùbù)), is the largest waterfall on the Yellow River, the second largest waterfall in China (after the Huangguoshu Waterfall in Guizhou), and the world's largest yellow waterfall.
+The Hukou Waterfalls (壶口瀑布 (壺口瀑布, Húkǒu Pùbù)) is the largest waterfall on the Yellow River, the second largest waterfall in China (after the Huangguoshu Waterfall in Guizhou), and the world's largest yellow waterfall.
 It is located at the intersection of the provinces of Shanxi and Shaanxi, 165 km to the west of Fenxi County, and 50 km to the east of Yichuan County where the middle reaches of the Yellow River flow through Jinxia Grand Canyon.
 The width of the waterfall changes with the season, usually 30 m wide but increasing to 50 m during flood season.
 It has a height of over 20 m.
 When the Yellow River approaches the Hukou Mountain, blocked by mountains on both sides, its width is abruptly narrowed down to 20-30 m.
 The water's velocity increases, and then plunges over a narrow opening on a cliff, forming a waterfall 15 m high and 20 m wide, as if water were pouring down from a huge teapot.
-Hence it gets the name Hukou (literally, "flask mouth") Waterfall.
+Hence it gets the nickname Hukou (literally, "flask mouth") Waterfall.

-In the middle of the river, about 3000 m from the Hukou Waterfall, an enormous rock catches the attention of visitors.
+In the middle of the river, about 3000 m from the Hukou Waterfalls, an enormous rock catches the attention of visitors.
 When the Yellow River flows to this point, divides into two, rolling and roaring on and on from both sides of the rock before reconverging.

 Beneath the waterfall is the Qilangwo Bridge which connects the two provinces of Shanxi and Shaanxi.
 In the sunshine, the mist is refracted by sunlight to create a rainbow spanning the water like a colorful bridge.
-In 1991, Hukou Waterfall was named one of the "40 Best" national scenic spots.
+In 1991, Hukou Waterfalls was named one of the "40 Best" national scenic spots.